 Some Like It Hot on Broadway Information

-Some Like It Hot is bringing the Roaring Twenties to the 2020s.
-The world premiere of the new musical, inspired by the historic 1959 Marilyn Monroe film, is opening on Broadway in 2022.
-Check back for information on Some Like It Hot tickets on New York Theatre Guide.
+Some Like It Hot on Broadway is bringing the Roaring Twenties to the 2020s.
+The new musical, inspired by the historic 1959 Marilyn Monroe film, maintains old-fashioned comedy and musical styles and adds a fresh twist to a time-honored story.
+See the four-time Tony-winning musical, starring Best Actor winner J. Harrison Ghee and featuring moves by Best Choreography winner Casey Nicholaw.
+Get Some Like It Hot tickets on New York Theatre Guide.

-Inspired by the 1935 French film Fanfare of Love, the American romantic comedy follows two jazz musicians in Prohibition-era Chicago, Joe and Jerry.
+Inspired by the 1935 French film Fanfare of Love, the original film, along with Some Like It Hot on Broadway, follows two jazz musicians in Prohibition-era Chicago, Joe and Jerry.
 One night after playing their gig at a mob-controlled speakeasy, they witness the head mobster commit a crime, and they're suddenly his new targets.
-They go on the run, disguising themselves as part of Sweet Sue and her Society Syncopators an all-female swing big band.
+They go on the run, disguising themselves as part of Sweet Sue and her Society Syncopators, an all-female swing big band.

 But, while in hiding, they both fall in love with the band's singer and ukulele player, Sugar Kane, a role originated by Marilyn Monroe in the film.
 The pair have to keep themselves out of trouble and their real identities hidden, but they're also determined to find romance, and perhaps themselves, along the way.